openmapapp/mapapp/README.md

 npm run dev
 ```

+I tend to start the socket.io server first, then the MapApp server, though I don't think order really matters as long as both are up.

 7. Navigate to `http://localhost:3000` — you should be able to register and explore the app if visitor mode is open

 If you have any issues, let me know!